 '''

-109 Kg = zeros((N_f, N_f))
+109 K = zeros((N_f, N_t))

-110 Lg = zeros((N_f, 1))
+110 L = zeros((N_f, 1))

 '''

-In this the script is fairly unsophisticated.
+Here, as before, N-f is the number of free degrees of freedom, and N-t is the total number of degrees of freedom.
+In defining a dense (full) matrix the script is fairly unsophisticated.
 A real workhorse finite element program would use a sparse matrix.
-The matrix Kg is full, meaning every single number in the matrix is stored and processed.
+The matrix κ is full, meaning every single number in the matrix is stored and processed, including all the zeros.
 This can get expensive very quickly.
-The solution are sparse matrices: a lot less storage and more efficient to process.
+The solution are sparse matrices: they require much less storage and are more efficient to process.